Easy, healthy and delicious

 This is one of those easy, store-cupboard recipes that is great to have up your sleeve, especially at times like these, when you can’t simply pop out to the supermarket to restock supplies.

-All you need to make it are a few inexpensive ingredients (Gram flour, oil and water) to create the simple batter which is then baked in the oven.
-The result is a creamy, nutty tasting, soft pancake.
-(I’m struggling to find a noun to describe it as it is quite unique!)
+All you need to make it are a few inexpensive ingredients (Gram flour, oil and water) to create a simple batter which is then baked in the oven.
+The result is a creamy, nutty tasting, soft type of chubby pancake.
+(I’m struggling to find a noun to describe it as it is quite unique!

-This recipe takes me back to my childhood in Gibraltar where Calentita is so popular that it is considered the national dish.
+This recipe takes me back to my childhood in Gibraltar where it is known as Calentita and is so popular that it is considered the national dish.
 A Calentita Festival is held every year with home chefs competing to produce the best one.
 The recipe was originally imported by Italians migrating to the area from Liguria, so it is very similar to Farinata.

-Note: Although it is quick to prepare you need to allow resting time for the batter of at least one hour for best results.
+Note: Although it is quick to prepare you need to allow resting time for the batter of at least one hour before baking, for best results.

 1/2 tbspn rosemary (optional)